Low Sugar Almond Flour Chocolate Cake (Diabetic-Friendly and Gluten-Free)

 • But make sure it doesn’t have any added sugar

-• An alkali that is used to raise full-flavoured cakes
+• An alkali to raise & add air to full-flavoured cakes

 Dark Chocolate

-• Try and use chocolate that has a cocoa content 70% or above as this really makes the difference
+• Try to use chocolate that has a cocoa content of 70% or above

 • Plus the higher the cocoa content the lower the sugar!